Manpreet-Bhatti/my-resume-2/README.md

 ### Purpose

-I wanted to have a resume ready at-hand for when anyone was interested in me/my work.
-Of course, I could provide them with a PDF of my resume but that's not something I carry around with me at all times; a solution for that was an online copy, accessible from both web/mobile, at all times.
-Think of it as a digital business card.
+A digital resume accessible from both web and mobile at all times — a shareable alternative to carrying a PDF.

 ### Features